cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 commonly found in the [output of `top`](https://www.digitalocean.com/community/tutorials/load-average-in-linux).
 In these scenarios, the load remains consistently below 4 on the majority of nodes, with the baseline exhibiting a similar pattern.
-With latency emulation, the CPU load reaches 5 on some nodes.
+With latency emulation, the CPU load reaches 5 on some nodes, probably due to having a busier mempool and processing more rounds.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|